Lewis Bradley (footballer)

-Lewis Derek Bradley (born 29 May 2001) is an English professional footballer who plays as a midfielder for Atherton LR.
+Lewis Derek Bradley (born 29 May 2001) is an English professional footballer who plays as a midfielder for 1874 Northwich.

 Career

 On 4 May 2019, Bradley made his debut, as a substitute, for Rochdale in a 4–0 EFL League One defeat against Charlton Athletic.

 In February 2020 he joined Colne on loan making his debut for the club a few days later in a match against City of Liverpool.

 In September 2020, he joined Bradford (Park Avenue) on loan until the end of October.

+In December 2023, Bradley became Damian Crossley's first permanent signing as manager of 1874 Northwich.